EN-IH-WDPT-JUN21/nazerwow-midterm-gilobank/README.md

   <li> <b> Testing </b> I continually created unit tests and once I added a new feature I would write the tests before moving on helping me to build a
     robut and reliable API. </li>
   <li> <b> Authentication Checks </b> I found this aspect of the project quite challenging, I originally set up the authentication through SQL but, after
     reflection I changed my approach.
-I created a new component that was able to get the Authentication and principle and then return their unique details.
+I created a new component that was able to get the Authentication and principle and then return their unique details.</li>
+<li><b> Account Creation </b> When passing a JSON body to create a new account, the system will automatically find the existing account holder details, or if
+you are inputting a brand new customer details they will automatically be created including addresses (assuming it meets validation).
+This allows you to just use the ID for existing account holders if they already exist when passing the body in JSON or Swagger. </li>
   </ul>

   <strong><em> What would I change? </em> </strong>